|

 How to make a spending plan

-To start, track your spending for the last 3 months.
-The easiest way is to do that is through a budgeting website/app (like Mint or YNAB) so you can import transactions from your bank and credit card accounts.
+To get started, track your spending for the last 3 months.
+The easiest way to do that is through a budgeting website/app (like Mint or YNAB).
+These budgeting tools enable you to import transactions from your bank and credit card accounts.

-Next, just categorize the spending as best you can, so you can move forward.
+The next step is to just categorize the spending as best you can.
 Don’t get hung up on splitting your Target purchases into groceries vs. home supplies vs. pet food.

 Hold budget meetings